 Want to see how Tyler compares to other top cities in Texas?
 Explore all city regulations in Texas. →

-Short-term rentals (STRs) are ALLOWED in Tyler, Texas.
-The city currently maintains a relatively flexible approach to short-term rental operations compared to other Texas cities like Dallas, which has banned Airbnb rentals in single-family residential neighborhoods, or Houston, which is considering stricter regulations.
-Tyler presents excellent opportunities for investors wanting to earn rental income from the growing tourism industry centered around the city's attractions, including the Tyler Municipal Rose Garden and various cultural sites.
+Short-term rentals (STRs) ARE ALLOWED in Tyler, Texas.
+The city maintains a relatively flexible regulatory environment for short-term rental operations, presenting excellent opportunities for investors seeking to capitalize on the growing tourism industry centered around attractions like the Tyler Municipal Rose Garden, Caldwell Zoo, and various cultural sites.

 To successfully launch your short-term rental business in Tyler, follow these essential steps: